-As a result, I consider gluten free baking to be an essential skill in order to accommodate these folks without any loss of enjoyment for the guests who are able to tolerate wheat.
+As a result, I consider baking with homemade gluten-free flour to be an essential skill in order to accommodate these folks without any loss of enjoyment for the guests who are able to tolerate wheat.

-I guarantee that if you learn to bake gluten free, your baked goods will be a big hit at school and community events.
-More people are gluten free than you might think!
+I guarantee that if you learn to bake with gluten-free flour, your baked goods will be a big hit at school and community events.
+More people are gluten-free than you might think!

-Mixing Gluten Free Flour as a Substitute for Wheat
+Mixing Homemade Gluten-Free Flour as a Substitute for Wheat

 Gluten is food glue, so to speak.